yushiwang233/term_project_360420_w2019-section1-lei-wang-zhou/bin/README.md

 It is recommended to start with the *TIT FOR TAT zone*, because *TIT FOR TAT* is the control strategy.
 It is the one of the theoretically known best strategies.
 Beginning by playing with the *TIT FOR TAT* strategy can give you an idea about what a good strategy looks like, and about whether the strategy developped by the GA is a good one or not.
-Upon entering the *TIT FOR TAT* zone, four choices appear.
+Upon entering the *TIT FOR TAT zone*, four choices appear.
 1. Evaluate winning rate (fitness) of *TIT FOR TAT* strategy.
 (By making it play against 1000 random strategies)
 2. Simulate round of *TIT FOR TAT* against *All COOPERATE*
 3. Simulate *TIT FOR TAT* against *All DEFECT*
 4. Simulate *TIT FOR TAT* against *RANDOM STRATEGY*

 It is recommended to try all of them.

 1. If you simulate *TIT FOR TAT* against *All COOPERATE*:
 They will tie.
 It is logical: All the moves by both players are cooperative, therefore both of them gain 3 points at every game.
 2. If you simulate *TIT FOR TAT* against *All DEFECT*:
 *TIT FOR TAT* will obtain 5 pts less than *All DEFECT*.
 Because in the first game TFT cooperates and AllD defects, so +0 for TFT and +5 for AllD.
 However *TIT FOR TAT* doesn't allow *All DEFECT* to further exploit him and will defect in every following game as well.
 Therefore for rest of the games, both of them gain 1 point at every game.
 3. If you simulate *TIT FOR TAT* against *RANDOM STRATEGY*:
 They will most likely have the approximately same score.
-Because TIT FOR TAT is nice, and at the same time doesn't allow the opponent to have a big advantage.
+Because *TIT FOR TAT* is nice, and at the same time doesn't allow the opponent to have a big advantage.
 The random strategies are generated in a way such that their genes have 50% chance to be C and 50% chance to be D. Therefore most of them would cooperate to some extent.
 Thus the sum of *TIT FOR TAT*' score and *RANDOM STRATEGY*'s score is most of the time over 400 points.